 This position is when you fix the seat facing forward, in other words, the world.
 It can be the seat, carrycot/bassinet or car seat.

-Forward Facing is more common than Rear Facing, in matter of fact it was the only options that were available for most strollers/pushchairs, but it has changed now.
+Forward Facing is more common than Rear Facing, in a matter of fact it was the only option that was available for most strollers/pushchairs, but it has changed now.
 Many brands are designing their strollers to include both positions.

-However there are still strollers that only have these options and this are mostly lightweight pushchairs, but you can still find other stroller types that only have this option.
-So, its best to always check before buying.
+However there are still strollers that only have these options and these are mostly lightweight pushchairs, but you can still find other stroller types that only have this option.
+So, it’s best to always check before buying.

 Sometimes you can know by viewing the images but not always, view the description too so you won’t miss it.